Angelina County Airport

 Nearby Food

 12 min drive via courtesy car.
-Elevated American in historic hotel.
+Elevated American and craft cocktails.

 10 min drive via courtesy car.
-Authentic East Texas smoked brisket.
+Long-standing staple for smoked brisket.

 11 min drive via courtesy car.
-Tableside guacamole and grilled meats.
+High-energy Mexican with tableside guacamole.

 Airport data for reference only and may be outdated.